NathanMcGuire30/ChartPlotter/README.md

 pip3 install GDAL
 ~~~

 `sudo apt install python3-gdal` also seems to work

 Also requires NavPY and shapley

 ## Charts:

 I use the NOAA vector charts, because they are dropping support for all else.
-I downloaded the zip file from their website for the Woods Hole Passage chart and extracted its contents into a folder called
+I download the zip from their website, and put the folder in ENC_ROOT into a folder called
 `ChartPlotter/Charts`.

 ## Description

+ChartPlotter.py is the core piece of code currently.
+It will rasterize the chart and output a OpenCV style image (numpy array).
+This system is supposed to be modular and support more than NOAA charts, so I'm structuring everything in layers.
+NOAA
+charts are currently the only layer, but I'm planning on adding USGS topo maps, and maybe some satellite imagery.
+The classes that render a specific layer live in the `ChartLayers` folder.

+### Extra test code

 Currently, test4.py is my development script.
 It rasterizes the charts and saves each layer as a .tiff.

-Reference layers from Woods Hole Passage
+### Reference layers from Woods Hole Passage

+These are specific to the NOAA US5MA28M chart.

+The meanings I've figured out:

 - 4: Bridges
 - 5: Buildings
 - 7: Buoys